AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Example:

-If AI often uses guides answering the question “how to choose a bed with storage”, and your brand doesn’t have this kind of content, Semly can suggest creating an article on this topic.
+If AI often uses guides that answer the question “how to choose a bed with storage”, and your brand doesn’t have this kind of content, Semly can suggest creating an article on this topic.

 Possible reasons: